Murilo, Federated States of Micronesia

 Murilo is a village, atoll, and municipality in the state of Chuuk, Federated States of Micronesia.

 It is located 9 km to the NE of Nomwin Atoll and 101 km to the NNE of Chuuk Lagoon.
-Its population is over a 1,000 people.
+Its population is over 1,000 people.
 Together with Nomwin, Ruo, and Fananu they form the Hall Islands.

 In 2010, the people of this small atoll ate at a "feast" of poisonous, critically endangered hawksbill turtles - 96 got seriously ill, 6 died, 4 of them children.